Muhammad-Ashraf9/Ecommerce-Expressjs/README.md

 ## Shopifyer
--Shopifyer is a secure e-commerce platform that allows buyers to purchase and sellers to list & sell products online.
+- Shopifyer is a secure e-commerce platform that allows buyers to purchase and sellers to list & sell products online.
 Users can browse listings, add to cart, and complete checkout.
 ## Features
 - CRUD
 - Shopping cart